alterNERDtive/EDDiscovery-wiki/Web-Server.md

 This shows the current status and a set of icons describing the state.
 At the bottom are action buttons where you can send orders to EDD to perform actions, such as landing gear down, lights on, etc.

+NOTE: You won't see status icons until Elite is running, as it bases the icons it shows on Elite's current game state.

 The icons change dependent on the game mode.

 ## In Supercruise: